huaminghuangtw/Evergreen-Notes/Permanent-Notes/Deliberate Heat Cold Exposure.md

 	* **Shivering** is the most important part of cold water therapy.
 	* “_If you want to use deliberate cold exposure to increase metabolism, you should get to the point where you shiver in the cold exposure or immediately after._”
 	* Also, allowing your body to shiver may enhance metabolic increases from cold.
-		* Don't huddle or cross your arms while in the cold or after getting out (basically, don't hug yourself).
+		* Don’t huddle or cross your arms while in the cold or after getting out (basically, don’t hug yourself).
-		* Don't towel off.
+		* Don’t towel off.
-		* Don't stand under a warm shower.
+		* Don’t stand under a warm shower.
 		* Let your body reheat naturally by drying yourself out in the air for about 1-3 minutes.

 [^1]:[LeBron uses a cryotherapy chamber to replicate the therapeutic effects of an ice bath—reducing inflammation and pain—in significantly less time.](https://x.com/DivineManhood/status/1883446124830494866)